A child's legal rights Legal definitions

-The UN Convention on the Rights of the Child defines a child as everyone under 18 unless, "under the law applicable to the child, majority is attained earlier".
+The UN Convention on the Rights of the Child defines a child as everyone under 18 unless, "under the law applicable to the child, majority is attained earlier" (Office of the High Commissioner for Human Rights, 1989).
 The UK has ratified this convention.

 However there are a number of different laws across the UK that specify age limits in different circumstances.
 These include child protection; age of consent; and age of criminal responsibility.

 The definition of a child in child protection guidance

 England, Wales, Northern Ireland and Scotland each have their own guidance for organisations to keep children safe.
 They all agree that a child is anyone who is under the age of 18.

 Some especially vulnerable young people are entitled to services beyond the age of 18.

 Local authorities in England and Wales must keep in touch with care leavers until they are at least 21.
 They should also provide assistance with education, employment and training.
 Local authorities in Northern Ireland also have this same duty.